dmod73/dmod73/README.md

 # DeanDev

 <!-- About Me -->
 👋 Hi!
-I'm Dean, a passionate full-stack developer with a strong focus on building efficient and user-friendly web applications.
-I believe in continuous learning and staying up-to-date with the latest technologies to deliver top-quality solutions.
-My goal is to create impactful software that solves real-world problems while also being enjoyable to use.
-Here are some of the technologies I work with:
+I'm Dean, a dedicated full-stack developer and a student in my learning journey.
+I'm focused on building efficient, user-friendly web applications while constantly exploring and mastering new technologies.
+My goal is to create impactful software that not only solves real-world problems but also enhances user experience.
+Here are some of the technologies I'm currently working with as I grow and learn:

 ## Technologies
 ### Frontend